charconstpointer/kute/README.md

 time.Sleep(time.Second)
 b := make([]byte, 1024)

-//message will have come back at this point and should be uppercase, because Ending end have modified it n, err := start.Read(b) if err != nil {
+//message will have come back at this point and should be uppercase, because EchoEnding have modified it n, err := start.Read(b) if err != nil {
   log.Fatal(err.Error())